larrymyers/jasmine-reporters/README.markdown

 ### More examples

-An example for each reporter is available in the `test` directory.
+An example for each reporter is available in the `examples` directory.

 # Changes in jasmine-reporters@2.0